PAPR: Proximity Attention Point Rendering: Introduction

 To address these limitations, we introduce a novel method called Proximity Attention Point Rendering (PAPR).
 PAPR consists of a point-based scene representation and a differentiable renderer.
-The scene representation is constructed using a point cloud, where each point is defined by its spatial position, a foreground score indicating its presence in the foreground scene, and a view-independent feature vector that captures the local scene content.
+The scene representation is constructed using a point cloud, where each point is defined by its spatial position, an influence score indicating its influence on the rendering, and a view-independent feature vector that captures the local scene content.
 Our renderer learns to directly select points for each ray and combines them to generate the correct colour using their associated features.
 Remarkably, PAPR can learn accurate geometry and texture details using a parsimonious set of points, even when the initial point cloud substantially differs from the target geometry, as shown in Figure~\ref{fig:what}.
 We show that the proposed ray-dependent point embedding design is crucial for effective learning of point cloud positions from scratch.
 Furthermore, our experiments on both synthetic and real-world datasets demonstrate that PAPR outperforms prior point-based methods in terms of image quality when using a parsimonious set of points.
-We also showcase four practical applications of PAPR: geometry editing with part deformation, object duplication and deletion, texture transfer and exposure control.
-In summary, our contributions are as follows: \begin{enumerate} \item We propose PAPR, a novel point-based scene representation and rendering method that can learn point-based surface geometry from scratch. \item We demonstrate PAPR's ability to capture correct scene geometry and accurate texture details using a parsimonious set of points, leading to efficient and effective representation. \item We explore and demonstrate four practical applications with PAPR: geometry editing, object manipulation, texture transfer and exposure control. \end{enumerate}
+We also showcase four practical applications of PAPR: zero-shot geometry editing with part rotations and deformations, object duplication and deletion, texture transfer and exposure control.
+In summary, our contributions are as follows: \begin{enumerate} \item We propose PAPR, a novel point-based scene representation and rendering method that can learn point-based surface geometry from scratch. \item We demonstrate PAPR's ability to capture correct scene geometry and accurate texture details using a parsimonious set of points, leading to an efficient and effective representation. \item We explore and demonstrate four practical applications with PAPR: zero-shot geometry editing, object manipulation, texture transfer and exposure control. \end{enumerate}